Hygiene Protocol for Reptile Keepers & Breeders

 Why Is Hygiene So Important?

-When undertaking maintenance tasks, our primary objective is to protect each animal's health and reduce the risk of cross-contamination between individuals.
+When undertaking maintenance tasks, our primary objective is to protect each individual animals health and reduce the risk of cross-contamination between individuals.

-Good hygiene prevents the spread of harmful bacteria, parasites, and viruses, supports strong immune function — reducing the risk of illness, minimises the chance of zoonotic disease transmission (illnesses that can spread from animals to humans), promotes animal welfare, and ensures you are caring for your reptiles ethically and responsibly.
+Good hygiene prevents the spread of harmful bacteria, parasites, and viruses — which directly reduces the risk of illness in your collection, minimises the chance of zoonotic disease transmission (illnesses that can spread from animals to humans), promotes animal welfare, and ensures you are caring for your reptiles ethically and responsibly.

 Correct Hygiene Protocol

-Ideally, each reptile should have a dedicated set of tools, including feeding tongs, water bowls, hides, and cleaning equipment.
+Ideally, each reptile should have a dedicated set of tools and personal items — including feeding tongs, water bowls, hides, and cleaning equipment.
 This system minimises the risk of transmitting disease between enclosures.
 Additionally, proper hand hygiene should be performed between handling each individual animal.

-However, in large collections and in breeding facilities, having individual tools for every animal is not feasible.
+However, in large collections and in breeding facilities, having individual items for every animal is not realistic.
 In these cases, using a new set of latex or nitrile disposable gloves during handling and cleaning for each individual is recommended.
+Tools and personal items must also be disinfected between working with each individual animal.

 Common Disinfectants